 Here we used

 document.body.style, but there’s much, much more.
 Properties and methods are described in the specification.
-By chance, there are two working groups who develop it:
+There happen to be two working groups who develop it:

 - W3C – the documentation is at https://www.w3.org/TR/dom.